netone-g/health-survey-bot/README.md

 ## Default specifications
 This is the default specification for each.
 Each setting can be changed in the configuration file.
-"<Stage>"changes depending on the value of the --stage option at the time of deployment.
+"{stage}"changes depending on the value of the --stage option at the time of deployment.
+Amazon API Gateway, AWS Lambda, Amazon Dynamo DB, Amazon S3 may be billed based on usage.
+Please refer the AWS page for details.
 ### AWS Lambda
-- health-survey-<stage>-sender
+- health-survey-{stage}-sender
     - Lambda function for submitting question forms
     - Trigger
         - Amazon Cloud Watch Events cron format.
 Run every Thursday at 9am (JST)
+        - Optionally, you need to change the Cron time according to the TimeZone.
             ```yml
             # serverless.yml
             ...